Marcinkowski-D/dmScreen/README.md

 Upon completion of this ritual, your Raspberry Pi will:
 - Automatically start the DM Screen webserver at boot
-- Launch Chromium in kiosk mode, displaying your DM Screen at http://127.0.0.1:5000
+- Launch Chromium in kiosk mode, displaying your DM Screen at http://127.0.0.1:5000/view
 - Create a dedicated display for your players, free from distractions of the mortal operating system
+- Create its own magical aura (adhoc network) if no WiFi connection is available